 After several years of steady decline, the number of asylum seekers had started to rise again in 2008 and reached 15 800 in 2009.
-With a short intermission in 2010 the numbers rose again to an annual inflow of 17,400 in 2012, i.e. 2,300 or 21% more than 2011.
-The inflow continued to rise in 2013.
-The largest single country of origin of asylum seekers is Afghanistan, followed by the Russian Federation and Pakistan.
+With a short intermission in 2010 the numbers rose again to an annual inflow of 17,400 in 2012.
+In 2013 the inflow of asylum seekers stabilised at the high level of 2012 (17,503).
+In the course of the current year asylum applications continued to rise.
+By the end of August 2014 the inflow of asylum seekers added up to 12,900, +13% versus 2013.
+The large inflow in the current year is in the main a result of refugee inflows from the Middle East, in particular from Syria.

 The red-white red card, a settler permit for skilled migrants introduced in July 1, 2011 is raising the inflow of skilled migrants, but not to the extent expected.
-An adaptation of the law to the former procedures in April 2013 is raising hopes for an increased uptake.
+An adaptation of the law to the former procedures in April 2013 was raising hopes for an increased uptake, which so far did not materialise.

-A reform of citizenship legislation has been decided by the council of ministers in 2013.
-The amendment to the law introduces a reduced waiting period for citizenship (from 10 to 6 years) if a high degree of 'integration', be it economic, social or cultural, can be proven.
+A reform of citizenship legislation has come into effect in August 2013.
+The amendment to the law introduced a reduced waiting period for citizenship (from 10 to 6 years) if a high degree of 'integration', be it economic, social or cultural, can be proven.